arminc/arminc.github.io/_posts/2008-11-18-repair-items-in-dev-under-redhat.md

   - ssh
   - tty
   - urandom
+description: Everyone knows this but I have to say it again, DONT forget to backup your stuff.
 ---
 Everyone knows this but I have to say it again, DONT forget to backup your stuff.
-Because if you don&#8217;t you could end up spending valuable time recovering or repairing things like I had to.
+Because if you don't you could end up spending valuable time recovering or repairing things like I had to.
 I will spare you the details what went wrong here that made it necessary to repair my /DEV, but the head problem was that I could not login with SSH and that terminal was not starting properly.
 This was happening because some of the items in /DEV where gone.
-To repair those tings this is what I did.<!--more-->
+To repair those tings this is what I did.

 I am not giving you a solution to ONE problem or anything like that here.
 I am showing you how you can recover or repair some stuff in /dev in RedHat.